twknab/mean_hike/readme.md

 	+ Add a badge next to "Upcoming Hikes" which shows hike status (`pending` and `completed`) (low-priority)

-	+ Add a feature where users can upload photos to each hike, a certain number and a certain file size. (high-priority)
+	+ Add a feature where users can upload photos to each hike, a certain number and a certain file size. (medium-priority)

 	+ Add a feature where users can attach documents, such as a PDF map to their hike. (medium-priority)